Research Methodology: OUTLINE OF A REPORT

 \subsection{{\bf{\emph{Second Draft}}}}

 This is the most important and difficult part of the writing.
 Extreme care must be taken in writing this draft.
-Unclear points, jargons, weakness of the report have to be identified and revised.
+One convenient approach is to edit the draft imagining that someone else has written it.
+10pt Unclear points, jargons, weakness of the report have to be identified and revised.
 Over-generalization of outcomes should be avoided.
 For example, Hermitian operators have real eigenvalues.
 Generalizing it as eigenvalues of operators are real or concluding that to have real eigenvalues, operators should be Hermitian are incorrect.
 Similarly, complex analytic functions satisfy Cauchy--Riemann conditions.
-It doest not mean that functions satisfying Cauchy--Riemann conditions should be analytic.
+It does not mean that functions satisfying Cauchy--Riemann conditions should be analytic.
 How do you avoid over-generalization?
 For some details see, for example, ref.[\ref{cs}].
+If you have introduced any graphics and tables, discuss it in the text.
 10pt Attention must be paid to the arguments made, logical flow of work presented, the quality of supporting evidences and conclusion drawn.
 Do these in each chapter.
 Don't do the entire second stage at a single stretch.
 Give sufficient time between revisions of two consecutive chapters.
 During the break time think over the revision made in the previous chapter or section.
 10pt More importantly, grammar must be checked.
 A careful spell check must be made.
 Use simple words as far as possible.
 Indecisive words such as perhaps, somewhat, rather, etc. should be avoided.
 Usage of some particular words repeatedly, for example, `very', `extraordinary', `invariably' should be avoided.
 Expressions such as `it seems', `there may be', `since', `putting', etc. should be replaced by appropriate equivalent words.
 10pt Style, presentation and grammar can be improved by asking your friends, colleagues to read and give their critical comments, suggestions and correct English grammar.
 10pt In some universities the report is first read by an English teacher.
-He corrects the grammar and give suggestions.
+He will correct the grammar and give suggestions.
 After this only a researcher can submit the thesis.
 10pt Complicated and lengthy sentences have to be rewritten and broken.
 Similar sentences or sentences conveying same information must be eliminated.
 Check whether the words used clearly convey exactly the meaning intended.
-10pt S.~Chandrasekhar said, ``{\emph{I always sought to present my findings in as elegant, even literary, a form as possible.
+10pt S.~Chandrasekhar said: {\emph{I always sought to present my findings in as elegant, even literary, a form as possible.
 I select some writers in order to learn.
-For example, I read Henry James or Virginia Woolf, and I don't simply read the text as a novel; I see how they construct sentences, how they construct paragraphs, how one paragraph goes into another and so on.}}" (J.~Horgan, Current Science, 67~(1994)~pp.500-01).
-10pt Proper references of related work should be included.
+For example, I read Henry James or Virginia Woolf, and I don't simply read the text as a novel; I see how they construct sentences, how they construct paragraphs, how one paragraph goes into another and so on.}} (J.~Horgan, Current Science, 67~(1994)~pp.500-01).
+10pt B.S.~Warrier says: {\emph{There is one clear distinction between an article and a thesis in use of vocabulary.
+You may find that authors of popular writing make use of synonyms to kill monotony.
+For example, instead of repeating the word teaching, they may use instruction, coaching, training, schooling, tutoring and education, ignoring the fine differences in the shades of meaning.}}.
+(The Hindu, 20 November 2006 p.6 of Education Plus).
+10pt The conclusion may carry something more than a repetition of the findings indicated elsewhere.
+All conclusions should be directly related to the research.
+Perhaps the conclusion could reveal a special insight of yours, throwing up a possibility of the findings being applied to a different situation or even different discipline.
+Proper references of related work should be included.
 Trivial matters and obvious conclusion should not be included and if there are such sentences then they should be dropped.